-He or she is responsible for the oversight of functions that provide administrative services to the College including human resources, payroll, property management, the campus post office, vending services, the college bookstore, laundry services, College Cable contract and campus summer programs.
-Serves as the Title IX Coordinator.
+He or she is responsible for the oversight of functions that provide administrative services to the College including human resources, payroll, property management, Title IX Coordinator, the campus post office, vending services, the college bookstore, laundry services, College Cable contract and campus summer programs.
 He or she coordinates with the Board of Trustees Committee on Administrative Services.